Trow-Registry/trow/docs/USER_GUIDE.md

 If your cluster does not support Persistent Volumes, or you would like to use a different driver (e.g. cephfs) you will need to manually assign a volume.
 This should be straightforward, but is cluster-specific.
 Make sure that the volume is writeable by the Trow user (user id 999 by default).
+Normally this is taken care of by the `fsGroup` setting in the `securityContext` part of the deployment YAML, but this may not work for certain types of volume e.g. `hostPath` - in these cases you may need to perform an explicit `chown` or `chmod` using the UID of the Trow user.

-Backing up the Trow registry can be done by copying the `/data` directory.
+Backing up the Trow registry can be done by copying the data directory (`/data` by default).

 ## Listing Repositories and Tags